ON THIS PAGE

 anddeny-commands

 statements.
-This login class provides superuser-level user permissions, and should provide authorization for accessing interfaces and viewing device information.
-It should also deny access toedit
+This login class provides superuser-level user permissions and authorization for accessing interfaces and viewing device information.
+It also denies access to theedit

 andconfigure